 Vermont offers a probate shortcut for "small estates."
 This makes it easier for survivors to transfer property left by a person who has died.
 You may be able to transfer a large amount of property using the following probate shortcut -- saving time, money, and hassle.

 Vermont has a simplified probate process for small estates.
 To use it, an executor files a written request with the local probate court asking to use the simplified procedure.
 The court may authorize the executor to distribute the assets without having to jump through the hoops of regular probate.

-You can use the simplified small estate process in Vermont if the deceased person is survived by a spouse, civil union partner, or children and owned no real estate, and the value of the personal property is $10,000 or less.
+You can use the simplified small estate process in Vermont if the deceased person is survived by a spouse, civil union partner, or children and owned no real estate other than a timeshare, and the value of the personal property is $10,000 or less.
 Vt.
 Stat.
 Ann., tit.
 14, § 1902.

 For More Information

 For help determining if an estate qualifies for one of these probate shortcuts, or handling an estate in general, see The Executor's Guide, by Mary Randolph (Nolo), or Estate Planning Basics, by Denis Clifford (Nolo).